Google Play publishing with codemagic.yaml

 1. To allow Codemagic to publish applications to Google Play, it is necessary to set up access using Google Play API.

-2. In the Google Play Console, navigate to Setup > API access and click Learn how to create service accounts.
+2. In the Google Cloud Console, navigate to Dashboard > IAM and Admin and click Create Service Account.

 3. In step 1, fill in the Service account details and click Create.
 The name of the service account will allow you to identify it among other service accounts you may have created.